 After only a few weeks of dating, I figured this evening in the library was as good as any other.
-“I have a rare liver disease called Primary Schlerosing Cholangitis and at some point will need a transplant.
+“I have a rare liver disease called Primary Sclerosing Cholangitis and at some point will need a transplant.
 It’s going to get really bad, you need to know that”.

 I don’t know what I expected Christy to say, but I felt better offering a full disclosure that I was damaged goods.
 If we were to have a “happily ever after” it would be different.

 In a strange way the crucible of liver disease had always energized our relationship.
 Life had become a practiced discipline of making the most of each day.
 We embraced with conviction that you live and then you die.

 2 weeks earlier in reviewing an abdominal scan, doctors found what they suspected might be cancer.
 In a practical sense, this meant transplantation might not happen.
 Upon waking from surgery I would learn that the transplant had been called off, or I had been given a new lease on life.